-WYDOT crews have more than 400 conventional snow plows across the state and 18 snow-blowing rotary plows they can throw into the battle.
+WYDOT crews have 374 snow plows, 14 truck-mounted rotary plows and 11 front-end loader mounted rotary plows they can throw into the battle.

 At that point, the department's statewide snow-removal plan goes into effect.
-It establishes sanding and plowing priorities for the system of interstate, arterial and collector routes, based on the relative amounts of traffic the highways carry.
+It establishes sanding and plowing priorities for the system of interstate. arterial and collector routes, based on the relative amounts of traffic the highways carry.
 Four levels of service have been established.